 When I look back at my early days as an NVC practitioner, I see some common pitfalls.
 As a student of a new way of communicating, I wanted to do the right thing.
-I was focused on using the right words and following the steps of the four components (insert link to blogpost about the basics).
+I was focused on using the right words and following the steps of the four components.
 My focus was more on the form than on the intention.
 I tried to express myself correctly, using the NVC model, but was not always in touch with what was behind it.
 In my eagerness to use this new form of communication, my intention of connection was not always so present in my awareness.
 Many around me consciously or unconsciously questioned my intention (or maybe the lack of it), and I reacted with old habits.
 I tended to go into a defensive state with thoughts like: “They don’t understand me” or “They are not in touch with their needs”.
 I also questioned myself: “I’m not able to use NVC” or “I’m a failure”.

 Do you have similar experiences?
 You are reaching out, trying to connect and people around you go into a counterattack, start defending themselves or shut down.
 And then you forget all about NVC and respond with similar strategies.
 You may think that NVC is not for you, that you cannot express yourself or that others have a dysfunctional way of being or plainly that NVC doesn’t work.

 “I am right”